 How to get to Coconut Well

-Turn east off Cape Leveque Road onto McGuigan Road, which becomes Lawrence Road, then turn left onto Denham Road and find somewhere to park at the end.
+Turn west off Cape Leveque Road onto McGuigan Road, which becomes Lawrence Road, then turn left onto Denham Road and find somewhere to park at the end.
 Note that the suburb may appear as Waterbank on your map.
 Alternatively, you can beach drive all the way from Cable Beach on the low tide.

 Nearby accommodation